Travel to Peru as a Teen: Discover the Rugged Beauty and Adventure Opportunities

 Hayes Benenson enjoys rock climbing in the Andes to Amazon program in Peru.

-In the summer of 2021, the groups did many hands-on projects that involved challenging labor.
-Groups worked on planting trees since parts of the region have been deforested by fires that were set by locals who wanted to plant crops.
-The seedlings will help prevent erosion and ease the effects of climate change in the coming years.
+In the summer of 2021, the groups did many hands-on, meaningful service projects that involved challenging labor.
+One project was planting trees in deforested regions.
+These regions were illegally burned by fires set by locals who wanted to plant more crops.
+The newly planted seedlings will help prevent erosion and ease the effects of climate change in the coming years.

 “They finished it in two hours.
 They were relentless and didn’t take breaks,” Trujillo said.